Ice on the black sand of Diamond Beach

 Day 2 of Four Days in Iceland: The Golden Circle

 Part of my four days in Iceland plan included driving as much of the Golden Circle as possible.
 If your aren’t familiar – the Golden Circle is a popular touring route with natural features along the way.
+This scenic drive is called the Golden Circle because one of the most popular waterfalls on the circle, Gullfoss, means golden waterfall in Icelandic.

-Since the Golden Circle is so close to Reykjavik, it’s one of the most popular things to do in Iceland.
-That means it can get a bit crowded.
+For marketing and tourism reasons, they needed something to call the route, so voila, Golden Circle it was.
+Since the Golden Circle is so close to Reykjavik, it’s one of the most popular things to do in Iceland and that translates to larger crowds

 Golden Circle stops on my four day Iceland road trip